-I’ve been unimpressed with these denunciations.
-In every case, they have seemed to me politically motivated, attempting to ensure that the professional society doesn’t lose face should some of its wayward members be perceived as sympathizing with ID.
+I've been unimpressed with these denunciations.
+In every case, they have seemed to me politically motivated, attempting to ensure that the professional society doesn't lose face should some of its wayward members be perceived as sympathizing with ID.
 I recall the AAAS denunciation of ID.
-I was a member at the time, though I let my membership lapse subsequently.
-When my colleagues inquired into who was behind their denunciation and what materials they had read that convinced them to issue it, it became clear that the materials were unread and the denouncers didn’t understand what they were denouncing.
+I was a member at the time, though I let my membership lapse subsequently because of that denunciation.
+When my colleagues inquired into who was behind their denunciation and what materials they had read that convinced them to issue it, it became clear that the materials were unread and the denouncers didn't understand what they were denouncing.

 As for more scientists coming on board with ID if it were legitimate, I think this question misses the point.
 The question is not legitimacy, but incentives.
 There are no incentives for coming on board with ID save that one thinks it offers some interesting ideas and true insights.
 There is no federal funding for ID research.
 If it's known that you accept intelligent design and you're in the mainstream academy, you can expect your career to be derailed.
 Support ID and expect some pain.

-I could recount case after case of mediocre academics who have done well for themselves (tenure, named professorships, etc.) by denouncing ID.
-And I can recount case after case of very bright individuals whose careers have been derailed for supporting, or even showing sympathy toward, ID.
+I could recount cases of unimpressive academics who have done very well for themselves (tenure, named professorships, etc.) by denouncing ID.
+And I can recount cases of very bright individuals whose careers have been derailed for supporting, or even showing sympathy toward, ID.
 The documentary Expelled demonstrates this last point.

 TBS: In bringing up Expelled, you beat us to the punch.
 You were prominently featured in a documentary favorable to intelligent design, narrated by Ben Stein and titled Expelled: No Intelligence Allowed.
 What can you tell us about that documentary?
 Did it help or hurt the ID movement?

 But the documentary had some weaknesses.
-The seven or so minutes devoted to the Nazis and their assimilation of Darwinian theory and its basis in the holocaust seemed misplaced.
-Not that there isn’t a connection, but bringing up the Nazis invariably causes the temperature to rise and the train of an argument to be lost.
+The seven or so minutes devoted to the Nazis and their assimilation of Darwinian theory and its basis in the holocaust was misplaced.
+Not that there isn't a connection, but bringing up the Nazis invariably causes the temperature to rise and the train of an argument to be lost.
 Far better would have been to use those seven minutes to recount the record of accomplishment of intelligent design.
 This, to me, was the biggest weakness of the movie.
-So, ID is marginalized and its proponents vilified.
-But what has it accomplished to show that it doesn’t deserve that treatment?
+So what if ID is marginalized and its proponents vilified?
+But what has it accomplished to show that it doesn't deserve that treatment?
 This needed to be spelled out, and the film didn't do that.

-Even so, now that the film is out on DVD, I keep hearing from people who’ve seen me in it (some from my distant past).
-On balance, I think it’s had a positive impact in alerting people to the controversy over intelligent design.
+Even so, now that the film is out on DVD and through streaming, I keep hearing from people who've seen me in it (some from my distant past).
+On balance, I think it's had a positive impact in alerting people to the controversy over intelligent design.